 Information about Atenolol

-Atenolol is used in the treatment of angina, arrhythmias, heart attack and increased blood pressure .
+Atenolol is used in the treatment of chest pain (angina), arrhythmias, heart attack and hypertension.

 How atenolol works